GfSE/SAF-Specification/stereotypes.md

 *none*

 ### Documentation
-<html>Implementation of SAF Concept <A HREF='https://github.com/GfSE/SAF-Specification/blob/main/developing-saf/concept/concepts.md#SDTcoveringSBS'>SDTcoveringSBS</A><BR>SDTcoveringSBS: Specifies the fact that a standard covers a specific subject of standardization, e.g., Data Exchange Format or Protocol.<BR></html>
+<html>Implementation of SAF Concept <A HREF='https://github.com/GfSE/SAF-Specification/blob/main/developing-saf/concept/concepts.md#SDTcoveringSBS'>SDTcoveringSBS</A><BR>SDTcoveringSBS: Specifies the fact that a standard covers one or more specific subject of standardization, e.g., data exchange format or protocol.<BR></html>

 ## SAF_StandardSuperseding